Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Role of initial state coherence in post-quench dynamics

-This form is compared with linear entropy calculated numerically for sunburst model when a single qubit is connected with Ising ring in Fig. \ref{fig:sl_1qbit_full} (blue stars).
+This form is compared with linear entropy calculated numerically for sunburst { quantum Ising} model when a single qubit is connected with the Ising ring in Fig. \ref{fig:sl_1qbit_full} (orange circles).

-Utilizing the initial time-dependence of entropy for the sunburst model with $ n- $qubits, Eq. \ref{eq:sl_complete} is generalized to,
+Utilizing the initial time-dependence of entropy for the sunburst quantum Ising model with $ n- $qubits, Eq. \ref{eq:sl_complete} is generalized to,

-This is in clear agreement with numerics as seen in Fig. \ref{fig:sl_1qbit_full} where $ n=3 $ qubits have been chosen (orange circles) and like in single qubit case, the initial condition was a maximally coherent state.
+This result is in clear agreement with the exact diagonalization calculation as seen in Fig. \ref{fig:sl_1qbit_full} where $ n=3 $ qubits have been chosen (orange circles), and like in the single qubit case, the initial condition was a maximally coherent state.

-For both the cases, whether initial state is taken as incoherent or maximally coherent, the reduced density matrix corresponding to the qubit subspace becomes nearly diagonal which in itself is a telltale sign of equilibriation.
-The fluctuation in linear entropy then captures whether equilibriation is strong or weak.
-The variance of time series of linear entropy therefore becomes a good measure to identify the nature of equilibriation of time-evolved state.
-As seen in Table. \ref{tab:linent_variance_coherence}, for a fixed coupling strength where total system is quantum chaotic, variance is (almost) inversely proportional to degree of coherence of initial state.
-The time averaged value of linear entropy becoming equal to Lubkin value with very small variance clearly indicates the strong thermalization when initial state is maximally coherent and time-evolution is done using post-quench Hamiltonian showing Wigner-Dyson statistics for its spectral fluctuation.
-On the other hand, thermalization remains weak for incoherent initial state for the same value of coupling constant $ \kappa $.
+For both cases, whether the initial state is incoherent or maximally coherent, the reduced density matrix corresponding to the qubit subspace becomes nearly diagonal, a telltale sign of equilibration.
+The fluctuation in linear entropy then captures whether equilibration is strong or weak.
+Therefore, the variance of the time series of linear entropy becomes a good measure to identify the nature of the equilibration of the time-evolved state.
+As seen in Table. \ref{tab:linent_variance_coherence}, for a fixed coupling strength where the total system is quantum chaotic, and variance is (almost) inversely proportional to the degree of coherence of the initial state.
+The time-averaged value of linear entropy becoming equal to the Lubkin value with a very small variance indicates the strong thermalization when the initial state is maximally coherent and time-evolution is done using post-quench Hamiltonian showing Wigner-Dyson statistics for its spectral fluctuation.
+On the other hand, thermalization remains weak for an incoherent initial state for the same value of coupling constant $ \kappa $.

-To show the generality of this observation for any generic integrable subsystem when used in place of Ising ring, we choose $ XXZ $ spin chains with disorder strength to put in many-body localized regime.
-The Hamiltonian for it is,